sveltinio/components-library/packages/essentials/src/lib/components/button/README.md

 # Button

-The `Button` is an interactive and accessible ([WAI-ARIA Accessibility Reference]) component activated by a user to perform an action.
+The `Button` is an interactive and accessible Svelte component implementing the [WAI-ARIA Button Pattern] and enabling users to trigger an action.
 It can be a pure `button` or a link `a`.

 It supports different: